Thenlie/mdnman/lib/javascript/statements/function_star_/index.md

 with {{jsxref("Statements/async_function", "async functions", "", 1)}}.

-A `return` statement in a generator, when executed, will make the generator finish (i.e. the `done` property of the object returned by it will be set to `true`).
+A `return` statement in a generator, when executed, will make the generator finish (i.e., the `done` property of the object returned by it will be set to `true`).
 If a value is returned, it will be set as the `value` property of the object returned by the generator.
 Much like a `return` statement, an error thrown inside the generator will